mietek/halcyon-website/pages/examples/index.md

 Example applications { .with-toc }
 ====================

-Real-world Haskell applications, demonstrating advanced Halcyon features.
+Real-world Haskell applications, demonstrating advanced usage of Halcyon.

+All examples can be deployed to the [Heroku](https://heroku.com/) web application platform just by pushing a button.

 </section></div>